Carillon: Organization and education

 Every three years, the federation hosts an international congress in a home country of one of the member organizations.
-The congresses host lectures, workshops, and committee meetings about the topics related to the carillon, for example: news, tutorials and demos, and research developments.
-Most member organizations give periodical updates to their members on the current state of carillon culture in their respective regions.
+The congresses host lectures, workshops, and committee meetings about the topics related to the carillon, for example: news, tutorials and demonstrations, and research developments.
+Most member organizations give periodic updates to their members on the state of carillon culture in their respective regions.

 Training to perform on a carillon can be obtained at several institutions, though the Royal Carillon School "Jef Denyn" has been the most popular.
 The LUCA School of Arts in Leuven, Belgium, offers a master's degree in the carillon, and the Utrecht School of the Arts in Amersfoort, Netherlands, has a dedicated school.
-There are schools in the United Kingdom, France, and Denmark.
+The Scandinavian Carillon School is located in Denmark, and there are schools in the United Kingdom and France.

 The Guild of Carillonneurs in North America organizes carillon examinations during its annual congresses.
 Those who pass are certified as carillonneur-members of the guild.
 It also partners with the North American Carillon School, founded in 2012 as an affiliate of the Royal Carillon School "Jef Denyn".
 Several American universities offer a carillon program within their curriculum.
 For example, the University of California, Berkeley; the University of California, Santa Barbara; the University of Denver; the University of Florida; and the University of Michigan offer complete courses of study.
 Clemson University, Indiana University, Iowa State University, the University of Kansas, and Marquette University offer limited credit for carillon performance.
 Employed carillonneurs will often offer private lessons at their carillons.
-Universities that possess a carillon but do not offer course credit often have a student organization or education program, such as the Yale Guild of Carillonneurs, which manages performances on the Yale Memorial Carillon.
+Universities that possess a carillon but do not offer course credit often have a student organization or education program, such as the Yale Guild of Carillonneurs, which manages performances on the Yale Memorial Carillon, and the University of Chicago Guild of Carillonists.

+Music competitions for carillon are held regularly, with the international Queen Fabiola Competition being the most important.

 Distribution

 Several institutions register and count carillons worldwide.
 Some registries specialize in counting specific types of carillons.
-For example, the War Memorial and Peace Carillons registry counts instruments which serve as war memorials or were built in the name of promoting world peace.
+For example, the War Memorial and Peace Carillons registry counts instruments that serve as war memorials or were built in the name of promoting world peace.
 TowerBells counts carillons played via a baton keyboard as "traditional carillons" and those with computerized or electronic mechanisms as "non-traditional carillons", among other bell instruments.
 It also publishes maps, technical specifications, and summary statistics.
 As the World Carillon Federation does not consider non-traditional carillons to be carillons, it counts only those which are played via a baton keyboard and without computerized or electronic mechanisms.